 So, you’ve tied the knot.
 Congratulations!
+Now, let’s talk about whether you’ll file jointly.

 A new, joint outlook can bring a lot of exciting changes.
 Perhaps you and your spouse are moving to a new state, or maybe you’re considering purchasing your first home.
 Regardless of the specifics, getting married is a big deal.